Biomedical Engineering majors typically take the following courses in the fall semester of their first year:

 You will need to choose and register for these courses.

-1. Analytic Geometry and Calculus I (MATH 121), depending on calculus placement (see below)
+- Pre-Calculus or Calculus (MATH 109 or MATH 121), depending on calculus placement (see below)

 Math Placement Exam